zhengzangw/NJU-MIPS/README.md

 # Introduction
 NJU_MIPS is course project for Experimemts in Digital Logit Circuits.
-It is a MIPS32 system.
+It is a MIPS32 system with 5 levels pipeline CPU.

 # Properties
 * CPU Frequency : 12.5MHz